sergasent/sergasent/README.md

 <h1>Hi there, I'm Sergey</h1>
 <br />

-I am a frontend developer who is constantly looking for opportunities to improve my professional skills.
-If you want to contact me, feel free to write to me in Telegram
+I am a frontend developer committed to continuous professional growth.
+I am always eager to enhance my skills and explore new opportunities in the field.
+You can reach me on Telegram.
 <div>
   <a href="https://t.me/SergAsEnt" target="_blank" rel="noopener">
     <img src="https://img.shields.io/badge/-Telegram-090909?style=for-the-badge&logo=telegram&logoColor=27A0D9" />